guardian/frontend/docs/02-architecture/02-fronts-architecture.md

 _Snap_:
 A way to include arbitrary content into a collection (rather than a story).
-A snap can be a link (often used to show an interactive on the front) or dynamic content (latest story for given tag)
+A snap can be a link (often used to show an interactive on the front) or dynamic content (latest story for given tag).

-_Trasher_:
+_Thrasher_:
-A type of container which contain a single full-width element
+A type of container which contains a single full-width element.

 _Dynamo_:
-A type of container often use to highlight a huge story.
+A type of container often used to highlight a huge story.
 It's better known in the codebase as the `dynamic/package` collection type.

 _Groups_:
 A way to further tweak the layout of a collection.
-Dynamic collection can have multiple groups (standard/snaps or huge/veryBig/big/standard).
-Depending of the group a story/content is in, the layout of the container would be slightly altered.
+Dynamic collections can have multiple groups (standard/snaps or huge/veryBig/big/standard).
+Depending on the group a story/content is in, the layout of the container would be slightly altered.

 ## More